waghostel/Vocabeey-ChromeBuildInAI/TRANSLATION_ERROR_ROOT_CAUSE_ANALYSIS.md

 **Location:** `src/offscreen/ai-processor.ts` (line 161-167)

 **Problem:**
 The Chrome Translator API is a **global API** (not under `window.ai`) and has specific context requirements.
-The code attempts to use it in the offscreen document, but the API may not be available in that context.
+According to the [official Chrome documentation](https://developer.chrome.com/docs/ai/translator-api), the Translator API has the following characteristics:

+**Official API Behavior:**

+- ✅ **Global API:** `Translator` is available at the global scope (not under `window.ai`)
+- ✅ **Top-level windows:** Available by default in top-level windows
+- ✅ **Same-origin iframes:** Available by default in same-origin iframes
+- ⚠️ **Cross-origin iframes:** Requires Permissions Policy `allow="translator"` attribute
+- ❌ **Web Workers:** NOT available in Web Workers (explicitly stated in documentation)
+- ❓ **Offscreen Documents:** Not explicitly documented, but likely treated similarly to Web Workers

+**Current Implementation Issue:**
+The code attempts to use the Translator API in an offscreen document context, which is not a documented use case.
+Offscreen documents are similar to Web Workers in that they run in a separate context, and the documentation explicitly states that the Translator API is "not available in Web Workers, due to the complexity of establishing a responsible document for each worker, in order to check the Permissions Policy status."

+**Why This Matters:**
+Offscreen documents in Chrome extensions are designed for background processing and don't have the same document context as regular pages.
+The Translator API requires a "responsible document" to check Permissions Policy, which offscreen documents may not provide.

 ```typescript
 async processTranslation(data: {